Codablaze/codablaze.github.io/_posts/2024-10-02-CompTIA A+ Chapter 3 Self-Testing Questions.markdown

 <u>Storage devices<u>

-❓What is a HDD?
+❓What is a HDD?<br>
 ✅

-❓What is meant by non-volatile magnetic storage?
+❓What is meant by non-volatile magnetic storage?<br>
 ✅

-❓Explain Spindle, Arm, Actuator, Head and Platter in a HDD.
+❓Explain Spindle, Arm, Actuator, Head and Platter in a HDD.<br>
 ✅

-❓What is the average rotational latency of a drive spinning at 15,000 rpm?
+❓What is the average rotational latency of a drive spinning at 15,000 rpm?<br>
 ✅

-❓What is the average rotational latency of a drive spinning at 10,000 rpm?
+❓What is the average rotational latency of a drive spinning at 10,000 rpm?<br>
 ✅

-❓What is the average rotational latency of a drive spinning at 7.200 rpm?
+❓What is the average rotational latency of a drive spinning at 7.200 rpm?<br>
 ✅

-❓What is the average rotational latency of a drive spinning at 5,400 rpm?
+❓What is the average rotational latency of a drive spinning at 5,400 rpm?<br>
 ✅

-❓What is an SSD?
+❓What is an SSD?<br>
 ✅

-❓What is non-volatile memory?
+❓What is non-volatile memory?<br>
 ✅

-❓What interface is used to connect to a HDD or SSD?
+❓What interface is used to connect to a HDD or SSD?<br>
 ✅

-❓What is mSATA?
+❓What is mSATA?<br>
 ✅

-❓What is m.2?
+❓What is m.2?<br>
 ✅

-❓What is AHCI?
-Advanced Host Controller Interface
+❓What is AHCI?<br>
 ✅

-❓What is NVMe?
-Non volatile memory express
+❓What is NVMe?<br>
 ✅

-❓What is the speed of the m.2 NVMe interface?
+❓What is the speed of the m.2 NVMe interface?<br>
 ✅

-❓What are the different ‘keys’ of an m.2 interface?
+❓What are the different ‘keys’ of an m.2 interface?<br>
 ✅

-❓Does using an m.2 interface and drive guarantee that you are using NVMe?
+❓Does using an m.2 interface and drive guarantee that you are using NVMe?<br>
 ✅

-❓What does EEPROM stand for?
+❓What does EEPROM stand for?<br>
 ✅

-❓Name some different types of flash drive:
+❓Name some different types of flash drive:<br>
 ✅

-❓What is a good use for optical drives in modern times?
+❓What is a good use for optical drives in modern times?<br>
 ✅

 <br>

 <u>RAID storage<u>

-❓What does RAID stand for?
+❓What does RAID stand for?<br>
 ✅

-❓Is RAID a backup?
+❓Is RAID a backup?<br>
 ✅

-❓What is RAID 0 also called?
+❓What is RAID 0 also called?<br>
 ✅

-❓Give an overview of how RAID 0 works?
+❓Give an overview of how RAID 0 works?<br>
 ✅

-❓What is an advantage of RAID 0?
+❓What is an advantage of RAID 0?<br>
 ✅

-❓What is the major drawback of RAID 0?
+❓What is the major drawback of RAID 0?<br>
 ✅

-❓What is RAID 1 also called?
+❓What is RAID 1 also called?<br>
 ✅

-❓Give an overview of how RAID 1 works?
+❓Give an overview of how RAID 1 works?<br>
 ✅

-❓What is a benefit of RAID 1?
+❓What is a benefit of RAID 1?<br>
 ✅

-❓What is the main drawback of RAID 1?
+❓What is the main drawback of RAID 1?<br>
 ✅

-❓What is RAID 5 also referred to as?
-Striping with Parity ✅
+❓What is RAID 5 also referred to as?<br>

-❓What are the minimum amount of disks required to run a RAID 5 system?
 ✅

-❓If your data was stored on two drives with RAID 5, what is the extra disk used for?
+❓What are the minimum amount of disks required to run a RAID 5 system?<br>
 ✅

-❓What is the name given to the ‘extra disk’ in RAID 5?
+❓If your data was stored on two drives with RAID 5, what is the extra disk used for?<br>
 ✅

-❓Give an overview of how RAID 5 works.
+❓What is the name given to the ‘extra disk’ in RAID 5?<br>
 ✅

-❓What are the main advantages of RAID 5?
+❓Give an overview of how RAID 5 works.<br>
 ✅

-❓What is the main drawback of RAID 5?
+❓What are the main advantages of RAID 5?<br>
 ✅

-❓What is RAID 10 also referred to as?
+❓What is the main drawback of RAID 5?<br>
 ✅

-❓Give an overview of how RAID 10 works?
+❓What is RAID 10 also referred to as?<br>
 ✅

-❓What is the main advantage of RAID 10?
+❓Give an overview of how RAID 10 works?<br>
 ✅

-❓What is the main drawback of RAID 10?
+❓What is the main advantage of RAID 10?<br>
 ✅

+❓What is the main drawback of RAID 10?<br>
+✅

-❓What is the minimum amount of drives used to run a RAID 10 system?
+❓What is the minimum amount of drives used to run a RAID 10 system?<br>
 ✅

 <br>